ericanastas/sequence-timeline/README.md

 - String `tgt`: The target of the event
     - May be set to the same as the source for events that are not between lines
 - String `class`: The CSS class to apply to the event elements
+- Object `det: An object with additional details about the event which is displayed through a tooltip.`

 #### Duration ###